glacejs/glace-proxy/README.md

 **Configuration:**

 - `-c, --config [config-path]` - Path to JSON file with CLI arguments.
 Default is `cwd/config.json` (if it exists).
+- `--url <URL>` - Proxied URL for HTTP proxy.
+Required if HTTP proxy is used.

 (**Note!** All options below are may be used in `config.json`, see section **Quick Start**.)

 **Proxy:**

+- `--http-proxy` - Activate HTTP proxy.
-- `--proxy-port [port-number]` - Port for http proxy.
+- `--proxy-port [port-number]` - Port for HTTP proxy.
 Default is random.
 For example: `--proxy-port 3000`.
 - `--global-proxy` - Activate transparent global proxy.
 - `--global-proxy-port [port-number]` - Port for transparent global proxy.
-Default is `8888`.
+Default is `8080`.
 For example: `--global-proxy-port 3001`.
 - `--install-certificate` - Install global proxy certificate as trusted.
 Requires administrator permissions. **Windows only!**
 - `--speed <value>` - Responses speed from proxy to client (browser), kb/s.
 Default is unlimited.
 For example: `--speed 128`.